Scroll To Top

 "We were changing with eight officers in a room, recording us on a phone camera.
 I got a taser pulled out on me for asking them to correct the spelling of my name because the paperwork was incorrect," Moukaddam says.
 "I've been arrested twice before for protesting, and never have they done that before.
 Never has there been a camera present.
 Never been multiple people in the room.
 It was a violation to a completely new extent."

 All of the eight people arrested have since been released, though the damage still lingers.
 Moukaddam says she now has a concussion as well as "nerve damage in my hands from the handcuffs."
-The left side of her head was "bumped and bruised," she says, and her left shoulder is "cut up."
+The left side of her head was "bumped and bruised," and her left shoulder is "cut up."
 She says she's still dealing with "overall body soreness."

 While it may have seemed like just one woman provoked the incident, Moukaddam says, "The reality of it is that the Orlando Police Department has done this for months and years now until it really culminated to a moment like that."